 Criminology & Criminal Justice

-The CCJ Division houses one of the most popular undergraduate majors at PSU.
-It brings together students with diverse backgrounds who are interested in taking what they learn back to their communities.
-We see evidence of CCJ student’s contributions in many ways in the local community but also around the country and around the world -- particularly through students attending PSU through CCJ’s thriving fully online undergraduate program.
+CCJ offers one of the most popular undergraduate majors at PSU.
+It brings together students with diverse backgrounds who are interested in taking what they learn about crime and justice back to their communities.

-Bachelor degree graduates from the CCJ program are highly competitive candidates for jobs in local, state, and federal law enforcement; probation and parole; corrections; non-profit social services; security; public service; and for law and graduate schools.
+CCJ program graduates are highly competitive candidates for jobs in local, state, and federal law enforcement; probation and parole; corrections; non-profit social services; security; public service; and for top law and graduate schools.
 CCJ has over 100 established internship placement agencies and between 20-25% of graduating CCJ seniors are offered a paying position by their internship agency alone.
 CCJ students also have opportunities to develop real world crime analysis skills by working with faculty on CCJ's Portland Crime website.

 Undergraduates and post-baccalaureate students can complete their bachelor's degree online or through the CCJ flexible campus program — both feature the same coursework and accomplished faculty — to ensure consistent quality, on-time degree completion, and career-readiness.
 Students in the nationally-ranked criminology & criminal justice online bachelor's and certificate programs are not required to visit campus or “attend” online courses during specific hours.

 CCJ offers a Master of Science degree designed to provide students a broad-based understanding of the criminal justice system and society’s response to crime.
 Graduate students have a high degree of flexibility to tailor their study to advance their individual professional and academic goals.
 Many CCJ graduate students take advantage of the opportunity to work with faculty on their research within the nationally-recognized Criminal Justice Policy Research Institutee and develop highly sought-after crime analysis skills working on the Portland Crime Data website.